 He became a dictator and, as a result, was unpopular, not just in his own country, but throughout Africa for his brutal and corrupt regime.
 While the income made him one of the richest men in the world, the country was plunged into debt and was unable to repay loans.

+Research and report on other countries where power has been seized without authority.
 His army and police were not paid and thus turned to crime.
 Riots were rampant and were violently suppressed, inflation soared and crisis prevailed.
 Mobutu's experience shows the exercise of power without authority.